DigitalPublishingToolkit/NN09/md/10Rules.md

 shielding their data from third-party queries.
 That is the real issue at hand.
 So instead of demanding more privacy, we should convince platform operators to open up their data.
-Because the more open the data becomes, and the more queries that can be applied to it, the easier it will be to fence in the power of platforms.
+Because the more open the data becomes, and the more queries can be applied to it, the easier it will be to fence in the power of platforms.

 # Rule 9: And the Final Boss Is… Us!